 Welcome to Korea!

 You and your family are joining a small group of professionals working to maintain peace in this vital area of the world.
-We are dedicated to each other and the mission, which is vast and complex.
+We are dedicated to each other and to the mission, which is vast and complex.

 My commitment to you is life-long.
-I want you to be successful at here and beyond.
+I want you to be successful here and beyond this assignment.
 I will do everything I can to make your tour in Korea the most extraordinary experience of your life.

-You and your families matter and I make it a priority to include our families into any plan or activity.
-If you begin to feel that is not true, my door is open and I hope you tell me because I value positive leadership, high energy, innovation, creativity, hard work, precision execution, and results.
+You and your families matter, and I make it a priority to include our families in our plans and activities.
+If you begin to feel that is not true, my door is open, and I hope you tell me because I value positive leadership, high energy, innovation, creativity, hard work, precision execution, and results.

 My expectation is that we are the model for how to do it right, but I need your help.
 I need you to be role models and noble citizens, and find ways to add value to our Navy family and community here in Korea.

 ~Rear Adm.
-Michael E. Boyle, commander, U.S. Naval Forces Korea/U.S. Navy Region Korea
+Buzz Donnelly, commander, U.S. Naval Forces Korea/U.S. Navy Region Korea

 For more information on living and serving in the Republic of Korea visit Korea Bound magazine.